lsst-sqre/phalanx/docs/service-guide/create-service.rst

 - All secrets must come from ``VaultSecret`` resources, not Kubernetes ``Secret`` resources.
   You should use a configuration option named ``vaultSecretsPath`` in your ``values.yaml`` to specify the path in Vault for your secret.
-  This option will be customized per environment when you add the application to Phalanx (see :doc:`add-application`).
+  This option will be customized per environment when you add the service to Phalanx (see :doc:`add-service`).
   See :doc:`add-a-onepassword-secret` for more information about secrets.
 - Services providing a web API should be protected by Gafaelfawr and require an appropriate scope.
   This normally means adding annotations to the ``Ingress`` resource via ``values.yaml`` similar to: